centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Listinput and Listoutput

-If you want to list specific input output types of Centreon Broker, use one of the following commands:
+If you want to list specific input or output types of Centreon Broker, use one of the following commands:

 - listinput
 - listoutput